kilpkonn/msc-thesis/main.typ

 ) <rust-tail-expr>

 ==== Choice of metrics
-Here is a list of metrics we are interested in for resynthesis
+For resynthesis, we are interested in the following metrics:

 1. #metric[Holes filled] represents the fraction of tail expressions where the algorithm finds at least one term that satisfies the type system.
 The term may or may not be what was there originally.
 2. #metric[Holes filled (syntactic match)] represents the share of tail expressions in relation to total amount of terms that are syntactically equal to what was there before.
 Note that syntactical equality is a very strict metric as programs with different syntax may have the same meaning.
 For example `Vec::new()` and `Vec::default()` produce exactly the same behavior.
 As deciding of the equality of the programs is generally undecidable according to Rice's theorem @rice-theorem we will not attempt to consider the equality of the programs and settle with the syntactic equality.